phengao/hello-world/docs/BoAT_User_Guide_en.md

 ***Note: The ABI JSON file must have the ".json" file name extension.***

 During the compilation of the demo, the auto-generated tool will generate the corresponding C interface calling code based on the contract ABI JSON file.
-If the auto-generation of C interfaces fails during compilation, you need to manually delete unsupported ABI JSON files (or delete unsupported interfaces) from the corresponding directories in `<BoAT-ProjectTemplate>/contract` and write C code to assemble the ABI interfaces, see [Transfer Invocation](#Transfer-Invocation) section for details.
+If the auto-generation of C interfaces fails during compilation, you need to manually delete unsupported ABI JSON files (or delete unsupported interfaces) from the corresponding directories in `<BoAT-ProjectTemplate>/contract` and write C code to assemble the ABI interfaces, see [Transfer Invocation]Transfer-Invocation) section for details.

 ### Host Compilation
 Host compilation refers to compiling the software in an environment that is the same as the target environment, such as compiling x86 programs on an x86 machine.
 There are usually two scenarios for using host compilation: